lauragalera/President-Card-Game/README.md

 ### MESSAGES

-First message asks for the seed, # of players, their names and # of decks:
+First message asks for the seed, number of players, their names and number of decks:

 ```
 *** JOC DE L'ESCLAU ***